tjmahr/styleguide/README.md

 **percentage (change)**

 * An increase from 10% to 20% favorability is a 100% increase or an increase of 10 percentage points.

+**posterior draws, posterior sample**

+A posterior *sample* is a collection of *draws*.
+This distinction works nicely with effective sample size which tells us the effective number of posterior draws for a parameter in this particular sample.

 **pronouns**